ian-nai/Poem-to-MIDI/README.md

 # Poem-to-MIDI
 Convert a poem into a MIDI file.
-Stress is detected using the [MU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) and used to assign notes from an array to a MIDI track.
+Stress is detected using the [CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) and used to assign notes from an array to a MIDI track.

 ## Dependencies
 * [NLTK](https://github.com/nltk/nltk)